namanattri/namanattri.dev/content/posts/data-structures/trie/index.md

 - Moving on to 'a'.
 Since 'a' is one of the children of current node ('b').
 We set the current node as node 'a'.
 - Moving on to 't'.
 Since 't' is one of the children of current node ('a').
 We set the current node as node 't'.
 - We have compared all the characters.
-- Since the the node 't' has end flag set to true, it means that the word path points to a complete word i.e. "bat".
+- Since the the node 't' has endOfWord flag set to true, it means that the word path points to a complete word i.e. "bat".
 Hence the search result returns true.
 - Now, let's assume we are searching for the word "best".
 - Set the current node pointer to the root node.
 - Starting with 'b'.
 Since 'b' is one of the children of current node (root).
 We set current node as node 'b'.
 - Moving on to 'e'.
 Since 'e' is one of the children of current node ('b').
 We set the current node as node 'a'.
 - Moving on to 's'.
 Since 's' is not one of the children of current node ('e').
 We return false as the word is not present in the Trie.
 - Let's assume we inserted the word "better" but didn't insert "bet".
 Note that "better" has "bet" as prefix.
-However since the *end* flag for the node 't' is false so the word "bet" is not found.
+However since the endOfWord flag for the node 't' is false so the word "bet" is not found.

 #### Prefix Search
 Useful for auto-complete systems.
 The code below checks if the words matching the given prefix exist in a Trie.